sathaluri/aws-lambda/sam-api-post/README.md

 * SAM (Serverless Application Model) project that creates a simple API that can be used to insert records into a Postgres table.
 * The project includes a Lambda function that is triggered by API Gateway requests.
-* The Lambda function simply takes the message body from the request and inserts it into the DynamoDB table.
+* The Lambda function simply takes the message body from the request and inserts it into the Postgres table.
 * We can build the project by using the following command.
 *
   ```shell